danbev/learning-iot/README.md

 R/W = 1 Controller is requesting to read
 R/W = 0 Controller is requesting to write
 ACK = Is used by the peripheral that matches the address, which is pulled low so there should be a 0 in the ACK bit if the address maches.
+If this is not pulled low this is interpreted as a NACK by the controller.
 ```
 Try to remember that this communication is one clock cycle at a time, so a
 peripheral can check each bit of the addess and if it matches it can pull its